JasminDreasond/Tiny-Essentials/README.md

 # 🧩 Tiny Essentials

 **Tiny Essentials** is a collection of small, essential scripts designed to be used across various projects.
 These simple utilities are crafted for speed, ease of use, and versatility.
-From date calculations to formatting, object manipulations, and array operations, these scripts serve as building blocks for more complex applications.

 ## ✨ Features

-- 🔀 **Array Manipulations**: Functions like `shuffleArray` to randomize elements in place.
-- ⏱️ **Time Calculations**: Easily calculate durations, format timers, and more.
-- 🧠 **Object Utilities**: Perform type checks, count object properties, and calculate percentages.
-- 🛠️ **Custom Utilities**: Includes various helper functions like `ruleOfThree` for proportion calculations and `getAge` to calculate the age based on a given birth date.
+Tiny Essentials provides a wide range of utilities — from array manipulations and time calculations to object helpers and custom tools.
+For the **full list of features and usage examples**, please check the [documentation](./docs).

 ## 📦 Installation